gabrieleiannetti/tools_sysadmin_and_softdev/README.md

 Work is done on a local repository only!
 Therefore there will exist no remote repository and no commits will be pushed.

-A good and short introduction into GIT can be found here: https://rogerdudler.github.io/git-guide/index.de.html.
+A good and short introduction into GIT can be found here: https://rogerdudler.github.io/git-guide/index.html.

-> Hint: Try also to understand the workflow behind GIT regarding the "Working Directrory/Staging Area/HEAD" mentioned in the article above.
+> Try also to understand the workflow behind GIT regarding the "Working Directrory/Staging Area/HEAD" mentioned in the article above.

 ### Questions